Shikaga/PitchBlackAnalysis/index.md

 But I would like to point out, that for the last twenty years, it seems like every single time that a director who works wonders on a shoestring budget with practical effects and sets, get a big budget for a sequel, they spend it on terrible looking CG.

 And the CG isn't even the worst parts of the film.
 Many of the action scenes are terribly edited.

-The scene with Riddick against the militia or against the Necromongers the city, is filmed in almost complete darkness, with just enough muzzle flash to make sure it is completely impossible to follow what is going on.
+For instance, the scenes where Riddick fights the militia and the Necromongers in the city are filmed in almost complete darkness, with just enough muzzle flash to make sure it is completely impossible to follow what is going on.

-I am sure that the Director was trying to make some kind of homage to *Equilibrium*, but it doesn't work in *Chronicles* in every way that it does work in *Equilibrium*.
+I am sure that the director was trying to make some kind of homage to *Equilibrium*, but it doesn't work in *Chronicles* in every way that it does work in *Equilibrium*.

-There are more action scenes in the first twenty minutes of *Chronicles* than in the whole of *Pitch Black*, and they are terrible!
-Where before the director used his budget sparingly, focusing on executing just a few scenes well, once given sufficient budget, he daubed great swaths of mediocrity all over the place.
+There are more action scenes in the second twenty minutes of *Chronicles* than in the whole of *Pitch Black*, and they are terrible!
+Where before the director used his budget sparingly, focusing on executing just a few scenes well, once given sufficient budget, he daubed great swaths of mediocrity over the entire frame.

-Of course, it does make you wonder whether the director was actually any good to begin with.
-Hollywood is filled with accidental success stories, of how low budgets and bad props made films exceed their expectations. *Jaws* is obviously one of the most famous, but *Cat People (1942)* is another famous example of props being so terrible, and the lack of budget preventing better ones, that director was forced to be creative, and focus on the negative space, generating suspense.
+It makes one wonder whether the director was actually any good to begin with.
+Hollywood is filled with accidental success stories, of how low budgets and bad props made films exceed their expectations. *Jaws (1975)* and *Cat People (1942)* are among the more  famous examples of terrible props and low budgets forcing the director to be creative, and focus on the negative space, generating suspense.

 Had the director had their way, and nothing had gone wrong, would the films have been such a success?
 We will never know.

-But in light of *Chronicles*, one is forced to analyse whether perhaps *Pitch Black* was just a happy accident, whether all that great subtlety and suspense, was simply because the director did not have enough rope to hang himself.
-For me, whether the film succeeded or failed on purpose or by accident is largely irrelevant, and I won't dwell on it, but to me it seems clear that the Twohy fell, like so many other directors, for the budget trap, and it is hard to blame him for it.
+But after watching *Chronicles*, one is forced to re-evaluate whether perhaps *Pitch Black* was just a happy accident, whether all that great subtlety and suspense, was simply because the director did not have enough rope to hang himself.

 Attack of the Body Snatchers
 ----------------------------

-But, above all this, above any editing or special effects, above the unlikable supporting cast or bewildering plot, the one unforgivable downfall, was the destruction of the character of Richard B. Riddick.
+But, above all this, above any editing or special effects, above the unlikable supporting cast or bewildering plot, they made one unforgivable mistake: they destroyed the character of Richard B. Riddick.

 Throughout the whole of *Pitch Black* Riddick is simply an ex-con trying to escape the planet with his life, nothing more.